fbpx

 But it was not until later on, in 1861, after the war of independence led by national hero Garibaldi, that the whole of Italy was finally unified under one country.

-Notwithstanding, the country did not become what we know it today to be until WWII when fascist Mussolini, a WWI veteran, rose to power and joined Nazi Germany.
+The country did not become what we know it as today until WWII when fascist Mussolini, a WWI veteran, rose to power and joined Nazi Germany.

-At the end of the war, the civil war that ensued, and the death of Mussolini, Italy reinstated democracy and developed financially to become one of the founding members of the European Union and NATO.
+After the war, the civil unrest that ensued, and then the death of Mussolini, Italy reinstated democracy and developed financially enough to become one of the founding members of the European Union and NATO.

 Quick facts about Italy and Amalfi Coast